Scleral Lenses and Corneal Disease

 Treating Corneal Diseases

-Treatment options depend on the medical condition.
-They include:
+Other treatment options depend on the medical condition, including:

 - Eye drops and ointments

 - Laser surgery to treat corneal erosions and dystrophies by reshaping and restoring the cornea